kung-fu-tzu/leonov.github.io/_posts/2012-12-09-linode-lxc.md

 Linode
 ------

-First of all creating a linode is simple.
+First of all, creating a linode server is simple.
 And fast.
 And ping is low.
 And all.

 And they have a cheap and automated backup.
 And cloning.
 And debugging.
 And console.
 And all.